technofocus-pte/amlmlopsdepth/Lab 10/Lab 10.md

 1. From a browser, login to the Azure portal at +++https://portal.azure.com+++

-2. Open the **cloud shell** by clicking on the cloud shell icon on the Azure portal.
+2. From the Azure portal Home page, click on the **Cloud Shell** icon to open the Cloud Shell and select **Bash** in the Welcome to Azure Cloud Shell dialog.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image15.png)

+3. Select **Mount storage account** option and select your assigned subscription from the drop-down menu.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image16.png)

+4. Select **We will create a storage account for you** option and click on **Next**.

+    ![A screenshot of a computer account AI-generated content may be incorrect.](./media/image17.png)

+    ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image18.png)

+5. Once the creation is done and the Cloud Shell pane opens.
+Click on **Editor** and select **Confirm** in the **Switch to Cloud Shell** confirmation dialog.
+We will need the Editor mode to edit the files for the deployment.

-    ![A screenshot of a computer Description automatically generated](./media/image1.png)
+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image19.png)

+    ![A screen shot of a computer error AI-generated content may be incorrect.](./media/image20.png)

-3. In Azure Cloud Shell command prompt, clone the **Diabetes Hospital Readmission** project github repository by executing the below command.
+6. In Azure Cloud Shell command prompt, clone the **Diabetes Hospital Readmission** project github repository by executing the below command.